torvalds/linux/Documentation/arch/powerpc/ultravisor.rst

     One of the following values:

 	* U_SUCCESS	on success.
-	* U_BUSY	if page cannot be currently paged-in.
+	* U_BUSY	if page cananalt be currently paged-in.
-	* U_FUNCTION	if functionality is not supported
+	* U_FUNCTION	if functionality is analt supported
 	* U_PARAMETER	if ``lpid`` is invalid.
 	* U_P2 		if ``src_ra`` is invalid.
 	* U_P3		if the ``dest_gpa`` address is invalid.